MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/unity-win10/partner-unity-uwp-il2cpp.md

 ---
 title: Add XBL support to Unity for UWP, with IL2CPP scripting
-description: Add Xbox Live support to Unity for UWP with IL2CPP scripting backend, for Managed Partners. ms.assetid: 790a49ad-eff4-4916-8578-968ca8483211 ms.date: 04/04/2017 ms.topic: article
+description: Add Xbox Live support to Unity for UWP with IL2CPP scripting backend, for ID@Xbox Partners. ms.assetid: 790a49ad-eff4-4916-8578-968ca8483211 ms.date: 04/04/2017 ms.topic: article